AirshipCMS/Docs/Airship-CLI-Troubleshooting.md

 - Run `localStorage.clear();` Does this fix it?
 - Clear browser cache.
 Does this fix it?

+## CLI: I'm getting a 413 error for `airship launch`
+- You might be uploading too many things and have exceeded the cap of 10mb load size per item for assets.
+- You might have exceeded the cap of 5mb for templates & layouts.
+(This is really hard to do with text files.
+You may be putting files you aren't supposed be adding in these directories).

+## CLI: I'm logged in to the wrong directory, though I can still run `airship serve`
+You might have logged in to an airship site in the wrong directory at some point.
+You may have a `.airship` durectory floating around in your root directory.
+Find the ghost `.airship` directory and delete it.

 ## Browser: 401 Unauthorized
 When I refresh the browser, it returns:
 ```
 {"statusCode":401,"error":"Unauthorized","message":"Invalid token","attributes":{"error":"Invalid token"}}
 ```
 Your session expired.
 Login again and continue to run airship cli commands.
 Then refresh the browser.

-## CLI: I'm getting a 413 error for `airship launch`
-- You might be uploading too many things and have exceeded the cap of 10mb load size per item for assets.
-- You might have exceeded the cap of 5mb for templates & layouts.
-(This is really hard to do with text files.
-You may be putting files you aren't supposed be adding in these directories).

 ## Browser: 501 Not Implemented Error
 When I load a page or collection, I get this error: